-Tick species can be either opportunistic or specific with respect to the hosts they choose; both l. ricinus and l. persulcatus are opportunistic species, especially the immatures.
-For l. ricinus, more than 300 species of vertebrate hosts have been recorded.
-Larvae and nymphs of l. ricinus feed readily on lizards, birds, and small mammals, as well as on larger hosts including deer.
-Adults feed on medium-sized and large mammals, especially ungulates, as well as humans, as do the immature ticks. l. persulcatus is more restricted to mammal hosts.
+Tick species can be either opportunistic or specific with respect to the hosts they choose; both I. ricinus and I. persulcatus are opportunistic species, especially the immatures.
+For I. ricinus, more than 300 species of vertebrate hosts have been recorded.
+Larvae and nymphs of I. ricinus feed readily on lizards, birds, and small mammals, as well as on larger hosts including deer.
+Adults feed on medium-sized and large mammals, especially ungulates, as well as humans, as do the immature ticks.
+I. persulcatus is more restricted to mammal hosts.